 Feat: Hallowed Ground

-All friendly Circle model in his CTRL range are immediately affected by his Roots of the Earth spell.
+All friendly Circle model currently in his control range are immediately affected by his Roots of the Earth spell.

 Thoughts on Baldur the Stonesoul